beechfuzz/android-studio-docker/README.md

         -e DISPLAY="$DISPLAY"
         beechfuzz/android-studio-docker

+### android-studio-docker.sh
+Alternatively, you can use the included `android-studio-docker.sh` script:

+    sudo ./android-studio-docker.sh

 ### Headless Docker Server
 If you're running Docker on a server that has no GUI, then you'll need to SSH into the server (with X11 forwarding enabled) and then run the `docker run` command.